The Eyes Have It

 On a larger scale, these photoreceptive cells would be of no use unless they could be struck by light.
 So, we find in the eye two transparent structures – the cornea and the lens.
 These tissues are transparent because they have been cleared of capillaries.
 This is problematic because the living cells in the cornea and lens still need access to nutrients and oxygen.
 To remedy this, the eye contains pockets of fluid (the aqueous humor and the vitreous humor) which supply the cornea and lens with what they need to live.

 The clearing of capillaries in these tissues would confer no advantage unless nutritive fluids were already in place but these fluids would not need to be present unless there were no capillaries in the lens and cornea.
 Not only do these fluids need to be produced, but the pressure they create within the eye needs to be regulated (glaucoma patients know all about this).
-Transparent tissues are exceedingly rare – they are only found in the eye.
-The cornea and lens would not confer an advantage unless the photoreceptive cells were functional.
+For good reason, transparent tissues are exceedingly rare – they are only found in the eye.
+These transparent tissues and their supportive fluid systems would not confer an advantage unless the photoreceptive cells were functional, but they are required in order to make the photoreceptive cells functional.

 Without going into detail, I would be remiss if I did not recognize the importance of the cornea and lens in focusing light images onto the retina.
-These structures both require a high degree of structural design in order for the light images to be clear and discernable.
-Additionally, the eye possesses an iris which also has a high degree of structure and function which enable an organism to see in various degrees of lighting, and also protect the retina from damage by high intensity light.
+These tissues both require a high degree of structural design in order for the light images to be clear and discernable.
+Additionally, the eye possesses an iris which enables an organism to see in various degrees of lighting and also protect the retina from damage by high intensity light.
+The iris has its own set of interdependent complexities which allow it to function.

 When the eye is fully functional, the photosensitive cells can transmit nerve impulses at a rate of up to 400 per second (depending on light intensity).
 Movies on film will feed new images to us at a rate of 23 pictures per second.
 The retina is delivering image data 17 times faster!
 Impressively, the retina in the human eye contains 123-130 million photosensitive cells.
-This tremendous transmission rate would be of no use to us if the brain could not interpret all that data.
+This tremendous transmission volume would be of no use to us if the brain could not interpret all that data.
 These nerve impulses – these shocks in the dark – need to be converted into what we perceive as a visual image.
-We observe here a long chain of interdependent mechanisms essential to our ability to see the world around us.
+Just to produce these nerve impulses, there is a long chain of interdependent mechanisms essential to our ultimate ability to see the world around us.

 In his thoughts about the eye, Darwin attempted to draw an interesting analogy: “It is scarcely possible to avoid comparing the eye to a telescope.
 We know that this instrument has been perfected by the long-continued efforts of the highest human intellects; and we naturally infer that the eye has been formed by a somewhat analogous process”.
 He was reticent to accept this idea when he wrote, “But may not this inference be presumptuous?
 Have we any right to assume that the Creator works by intellectual powers like those of man?”[4]

 I agree that we must be cautious when we try to determine what the Creator would do or not do.
 However, because God has created mankind in his image – that we have been endowed with a capacity for knowledge, a sense of purpose and order, and the ability to reason – the inference is apt, though imperfect.
-We do not need to presume that the Creator’s “intellectual powers” are like ours – we should presume better.
+We are designers, and we can detect when objects are the product of design rather than being a result of natural processes.
+We do not need to presume that the Creator’s “intellectual powers” are like ours – we should presume better – that the creator has much better foresight in order to know how to optimize all the different features in a system.

-When it comes to the systems engineering evident in the structure and function of the eye – that there are multiple structures and processes which must all be in place for the eye to function – we need to think about which best explains this.
-Systems engineering requires tremendous insight, foresight and intentionality which would not characterize random gene mutations and natural selection.
-By our human experience the interdependencies found in the eye are more likely to have happened by intelligent agency than random mutations.
+When it comes to the systems engineering evident in the structure and function of the eye – that there are multiple interdependent structures and processes in place – we need to think about which best explains this.
+Systems engineering requires tremendous insight, foresight and intentionality which would not characterize the processes of random gene mutations and natural selection.
+By our human experience the interdependencies found in the eye are significantly more likely to have happened by intelligent agency than random mutations.

 [1] Charles Darwin, On the Origin of Species [A Facsimile of the First Edition] Harvard University, Cambridge, MA, 2003 (8th printing), 186.